juju/docs/src/en/clouds-k8s.md

 [Kubernetes documentation][upstream-kubernetes-docs] for more information).
 It most commonly employs Docker as its container technology.

+This page assumes you have a good understanding of [Persistent storage and Kubernetes][charms-storage-k8s].

 ## Juju k8s-specific workflow

 The only k8s-specific Juju commands are `add-k8s`, `remove-k8s`, and